TheCodingChihuahua/Spotify-Infinite-Scroller/README.md

 This userscript was built and tested using Tampermonkey.
 You need Tampermonkey or some other userscript loader to run this userscript.
 Latest version 1.9.0 by TheCodingChihuahua
+Spotify Infinite Scroller is styled to fit right in to Spotify's UI

 First release!